jacqueline-rivera/customer-churn/README.md

 ![part2](https://user-images.githubusercontent.com/71897317/128216307-17c397e1-973b-4f8f-8532-7a7228d81a04.png)

 Now we can address the imbalanced target variable.
 In this dataset there are 5,163 customers that did not churn and 1,869 customers that did churn.
-We will take two steps to address this:
+We will take two steps to try to overcome the imbalance:
 1. Use f1-score to measure the accuracy of the models
 2. Combine random oversampling and random undersampling

 This resulted in a new dataset that consists of 6,968 records with 3,871 customers that did not churn and 3,097 customers that did churn.
 Information on the f1-score can be found [here](https://deepai.org/machine-learning-glossary-and-terms/f-score).
 A tutorial for random oversampling and undersampling can be found [here](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/).

 # Feature Selection with scikit-learn

+With the modified dataset, we can begin our feature selection using scikit-learn.
+First we split the dataset into X (independent variables) and y (target variable), then we can encode all of the categorical features.
+We have six categorical features that are binary and will be encoded using label encoding: _gender, SeniorCitizen, Partner, Dependents, PhoneService_, and _PaperlessBilling_.
+The remaining categorical features will be encoded using one-hot-encoding: _MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract_, and _PaymentMethod_.

 # Model Selection with PyCaret